GuihaiChen1998/fusie/README.md

 # fusie
 This repo is for our code about an example of the project “fusie”.
 > Note: Our framework has not been developed as a complete API, and changing submodels requires manual code changes, except for some components.
 Anyway, until a full API is developed, frequent code changes make it not easy to use at the moment.
-Here is an simple example of InteractE-KGML-ConvKB which consists of InteractE (for EP), KGML (for RP), and modified ConvKB (for TC).
+Here, we only provides an simple example of InteractE-KGML-ConvKB which consists of InteractE (for EP), KGML (for RP), and modified ConvKB (for TC).

 ## Useage
 Following read.md.